aome510/hackernews-TUI/README.md

 - `j`: Focus the next comment
 - `k`: Focus the previous comment
+- `n`: Focus the next top level comment
+- `p`: Focus the previous top level comment
+- `l`: Focus the next comment with smaller or equal level
+- `h`: Focus the previous comment with smaller or equal level
 - `t`: Focus the comment at the top
 - `b`: Focus the comment at the bottom
-- `l`: Focus the next comment with smaller or equal level
-- `h`: Focus the previous comment with smaller or equal level
 - `r`: Reload the comment view.
 - `O`: Open in browser the link associated with the discussed story
 - `S`: Open in browser the discussed story